pointcheck/KarnixSOC/README.md

 This model is implemented by using [karnix_soc/src/linker_xip.ld](src/main/c/karnix/karnix_soc/src/linker_xip.ld)

-### Software model #3 - Position Independent XiP binary with fixed RAM.
+### Software model #3 - Position Independent XiP binary with fixed RAM access

 In theory it's possible to write code in a way that all accesses to data segments will use hard-coded address of RAM region not tied to PC.
 In ARM, a special compiler option ```-mno-pic-data-is-text-relative``` serves this purpose.
 Unfortunately, in case of RISC-V neither GCC, nor LLVM supports this feature, hence it's impossible to write such code in any higher level programming languages.
 Although it is possible to write such code in assembly, both compilers will generate code that accesses data based on PC, which makes such model impractical to use.

+Pros:
+  * Allows many large binaries to be put in same NOR flash at different locations.

 This model is implemented by using [karnix_soc/src/linker_xip.ld](src/main/c/karnix/karnix_soc/src/linker_xip.ld)